TACA Flight 390: Runway Conditions

 In addition to being a notoriously dangerous airport, the runway at Toncontin Airport was found to be substandard in the years leading up to the TACA Flight 390 crash.
 According to the official accident report, the airport operator failed to repave the runway in 2003, despite contractual obligations with the Honduran government and a stipulated deadline.
 By 2007, the runway had deteriorated significantly, with structural deficiencies affecting approximately 24,000 square meters (about 260,000 square feet), representing nearly 30% of the total runway surface.

 An inspection conducted by the General Directorate of Civil Aeronautics (DGAC) identified “grave technical discrepancies” in the reconstruction efforts, warning that these posed a threat to air navigation.
 Despite repeated requests from DGAC and TACA International Airlines dating back to 2003, the runway’s coefficient of friction had not been tested as of one month prior to the crash.
 Pilots had consistently reported poor braking action, and TACA officials expressed concern that the onset of the rainy season would further compromise runway safety.

 The accident report also noted that the engineering and construction of the runway failed to meet International Civil Aviation Organization (ICAO) standards.

-From an engineering standpoint, deficiencies in surface friction, inadequate drainage, and the absence of runway grooves were contributing factors that played a more significant role in the crash than officially acknowledged.